Manhattan Municipal Building: 1930s to 1960s

-1960s to present
+1970s to present

-The New York City Landmarks Preservation Commission designated the building a landmark in 1966, and it was listed on the National Register of Historic Places in 1972.
+The Municipal Building was listed on the National Register of Historic Places in 1972.
+The section of Chambers Street under the building was closed to vehicular traffic around the same time, with the construction of One Police Plaza.
 In 1974, Wank Adams Slavin was hired to undertake a $24 million renovation of the building's interior.
-As part of the renovation, corridors were narrowed and partitions between offices were removed to create more office space; vinyl floor tiles and recessed lighting were installed; and the outdated plumbing system was replaced.
-The project increased interior capacity to 6,500 employees.
+As part of the renovation, corridors were to be narrowed, and partitions between offices would be removed, to create more office space; vinyl floor tiles and recessed lighting were to be installed; and the outdated plumbing system was to be replaced.
+The project was to increase the building's capacity to 6,500 employees.
 During this time, Civic Fame was also renovated.
-The building had been cleaned by 1975 at a cost of $300,000, though more funds for the renovation had also been appropriated.
+The building had been cleaned by 1975 at a cost of $300,000; although the interior had not been renovated yet, more funds for the project had also been appropriated.
+The building still had 5,000 employees by the late 1970s, but Newsday wrote that the building had "peeling walls, musty windows and old filing cabinets".
+Because the air conditioning rarely worked, many employees typically left the building an hour early during the summer.

 A piece of granite fell from the Municipal Building in 1987, landing on a ramp on the Brooklyn Bridge, although no one was injured.
-However, a subsequent investigation found other loose rocks on the facade, and as a result, netting was placed on the facade.
-In 1988, workers began placing scaffolding along the building's entire facade in preparation for the first large-scale restoration of the facade, which was to begin the next year.
+A subsequent investigation found other loose rocks on the facade, and netting was placed on the facade as a result.
+In 1988, workers surrounded the building with scaffolding in preparation for the first large-scale restoration of the facade, which was to begin the next year.
 The renovation was expected to cost $58 million and required 39 mi of steel tubes to support the massive scaffolds.
+By then, the building housed 6,000 employees and contained 11 percent of all the office space owned by the city government.
+The Municipal Building had become so overcrowded that several agencies, like the Department of Buildings, had been forced to relocate.
 The facade restoration was undertaken by the architects Wank Adams Slavin.
-Another restoration of Civic Fame took place during this time.
-On October 14, 2015, the building was renamed after David N. Dinkins, New York City's first African-American mayor.
+Another restoration of Civic Fame took place during this time, for which Wank Adams Slavin received a preservation award from the city government.

+The 23rd and 24th stories were renovated in the early 1990s.
+The building was renamed after David N. Dinkins, New York City's first African-American mayor, upon his 88th birthday in October 2015.
-Art

-The building features various types of sculpture and relief.
-These include the large gilded Civic Fame statue at the top of the building; smaller sculptural groups; and plaques and coats-of-arms representing the various governments that have ruled Manhattan.